Falling temperatures and a head cold make this a perfect chicken soup

 My chicken soup is based on Ming Tsai's master chicken broth recipe.
-A link to that is in details below.
 Cut the recipe in half if this quantity is more than you need.

 Since I love to add my own touches I tossed in a piece of lemongrass (chopped in two-inch sections and bruised with the back of my chef's knife) a couple of cloves of garlic, the tops of two leeks and a quarter cup of Chinese cooking wine.